-The cost of managing defects has become a significant issue for developers.
+The cost efficiency of managing defects has become a significant issue for developers.
 While the developer can expect the contractor to meet their share of the cost, this doesn’t always happen.
 Most importantly the developer’s own costs to manage homeowners represent two thirds of the overall expense.
 This is largely attributable to the following factors:

 Although the developer is responsible for 70% of the costs, they can and do absorb some of the labour and material costs.
 This can happen